mondaiarimasen/Cryo-Data-Acquisition/README.txt

   - cryo-Environment-Data.dat
         > text file containing data from the environment around the cryostat
+        > PLEASE DO NOT DELETE WHITESPACES/EMPTY LINES BETWEEN LINES AS IN cryo-DataView.html AND cryo-RealTime.py THE POSITIONS OF SEVERAL VARIABLES BELOW ARE HARDCODED
         > stores the values in the following order (please do not change):
               * chl1_Low (lower temp limit, K, of Chl 1, PT2 Head)
               * chl1_Up (upper temp limit, K, of Chl 1, PT2 Head)